teto/pymptcpanalyzer/README.md

 Copy the config.example in the repository in `$XDG_CONFIG_HOME/mptcpanalyzer/config` and set the *tshark_binary* value to the full path towards the tshark version that supports mptcp dissection.

+2. tshark complains about a corrupted pcap
+For instance `tshark: The file "/home/user/file.pcap" appears to have been cut short in the middle of a packet.` Analyze your pcap with https://f00l.de/pcapfix/.

 # Similar tools

 If I have forgotten about your tool, file an issue, for know we are aware of: